umbraco/UmbracoDocs/Tutorials/Creating-a-Property-Editor/part-4.md

 	//fetch data from DB with the query and map to Person object return db.Fetch<Person>(query);

-We are now done with the server-side of things, with the file saved in app_code you can now open the Url: /umbraco/backoffice/My/PersonApi/GetAll
+We are now done with the server-side of things, with the file saved in App_Code you can now open the URL: `/umbraco/backoffice/My/PersonApi/GetAll`.

-This will return our json code.
+This will return our JSON data.

 ##Create a Person Resource
-Now that we have the server-side in place, and a Url to call, we will setup a service to retrieve our data.
-As an Umbraco specific convention, we call these services a *resource, so we always have an indication what services fetch data from the DB.
+Now that we have the server-side in place, and a URL to call, we will setup a service to retrieve our data.
+As an Umbraco-specific convention, we call these services a *resource*, so we always have an indication of what services fetch data from the DB.

 Create a new file as `person.resource.js` and add: